noahehall/theBookOfNoah/0current/security/websecurity.md

 - black hat: hoard exploits to maximize the time windows during which they can use vulnerabilities
 - dark web: websites available only via special network nodes that anonymize incoming IP address
 - worm: a recursive exploit that tricks other computers into recursively tricking other computers to execute some code
 - REST: representational state transfer; design philosophy for mapping website operatins to the appropriate HTTP method according to their intention
 - ICANN: internet corporation for assigned names and numbers
   - alotts blocks of IP addresses to regional authorities
 - regional authorities
   - grant blocks of addresses to internet service prviders and hosting companies within their region
   - when you connect to the net, your ISP assigned an IP to your computer
     - however the IP is rotated periodically
   - similary: companies that host content are assigned an IP for each server they connect to the network
 - serialization: the process of converting an in-memory data structure into a stream of binary data
   - usually for the purpose of passing the data structure across a network
-  - deserialization: the reserve process that occurs at the other end, when the binary data is converted back into a data structure
+  - deserialization: the reverse process that occurs at the other end, when the binary data is converted back into a data structure
 - web shell: an executable script that will take elements from an HTTP request & execute them as a command line script and retun the result
 - URI: uniform resource identifier
   - protocol: http://
   - domain: google.com
   - path: /poop
   - query string: ?then=wipe
   - fragment: #then-flush
     - used for
-      - intra-page navigation, i.e. linking dirctly to h-tags
+      - intra-page navigation, i.e. linking directly to h-tags
       - record & reload state: i.e. keeping state across browser refreshes
         - e.g. in infinite-scroll, you can store the current position in the URI fragment and load & then scroll to the thing

 #### internet protocol suite

 - internet protocol suite: dictates how computers exchange data over the web
   - there are over 20 protocols collectively under this umbrella
 - internet protocol layers
   - network layer
     - ARP